-Prince Jean completed his primary education and began his secondary schooling in Luxembourg, before completing it at Ampleforth College, a Roman Catholic boarding school in the Yorkshire countryside in England.
+Prince Jean completed his primary education and began his secondary schooling in Luxembourg, before finishing it at Ampleforth College, a Roman Catholic boarding school in the Yorkshire countryside in England.
 Upon reaching the age of 18 (and thus maturity) on 5 January 1938, Prince Jean was styled Hereditary Grand Duke, recognising his status as heir apparent.

 On 10 May 1940, Germany invaded Luxembourg, beginning a four-year occupation.
 Having been warned of an imminent invasion, the Grand Ducal Family escaped the previous night, initially seeking refuge in Paris, before fleeing France only weeks later.
 The Grand Ducal Family then sought refuge in the United States, renting an estate in Brookville, New York.
 Hereditary Grand Duke Jean studied law and political science at the French-speaking Université Laval, Quebec City in Canada, during this period.
 Several of his Imperial cousins were students at the university too, and he even shared a room with Archdukes Carl-Ludwig and Rudolph of Austria for a time.